Inside the spectacular fall of the granddaddy of right-wing conspiracy sites

 At points scattered across the country, others reached the same conclusion: They could trust WND because of its Christian values.
 In Florida, Patricia Feijo dug into her dwindling savings for $9,999 to tell her version of her husband’s imprisonment for promoting unapproved cancer treatments through their ministry, Daniel Chapter One, in a book titled “Called to Stand: How a Small Christian Ministry Courageously Stood Up to Government Tyranny.”

-In Virginia, Rita Dunaway — an attorney who contributed columns to WND — struck a more traditional publishing deal, in which she would receive royalties but not have to pay for publication.
+In Virginia, Rita Dunaway — a lawyer who contributed columns to WND — struck a more traditional publishing deal, in which she would receive royalties but not have to pay for publication.

 Each of the women would have their expectations shattered.
 Calls and emails went unreturned.
 Anthony and Feijo said they hadn’t gotten audiobooks they’d been promised.
 Dunaway felt she was getting excuses about the months-long delay in publishing her book.